vipafattal/RexaPixa/README.md

 • Retrofit
 • Material Design

-The main idea of the challenge is to use Pixabay image API with local user authintication.
+The main idea of the challenge is to use Pixabay image API with local user authentication.

-What Jetpack libraries used?
+### What Jetpack libraries are used?

 1. Paging 3 to do paging for Pixabay images
-2. Room database for mimmicing user auth.
+2. Room database for mimicking user auth.
 3. Navigation (Obvousliy navigating between pages).
 4. Lifecycle (ViewModel + LiveData).
 5. Datastore for storing user credentials.

+### Disclimar
-The android best-practise in the challenge context doesn't means to write code in style of the very best arcticture in the android world however it means the most sutable solution for problem we are trying to solve.
+The android best practice in the challenge context doesn't mean writing code in the style of the very best architecture in the android world however it means the most suitable solution for the problem we are trying to solve.